 Crohn’s & Colitis UK – “Our impact – today and tomorrow”

 Crohn’s & Colitis UK take a different approach from other charities.
-They put their impact report online, in the form of a… whizzy scrolly thing?
-(Someone please tell me the correct name for this!).
+They put their impact report online, in the form of a digital interactive story.
 It’s beautifully designed, with bold colours and imagery, which keeps you engaged.
-They’ve got a mixture of facts and figures, as well as individual stories which you can read more about if interested.
+They’ve got a mixture of facts and figures.
+As well as individual stories which you can read more about if interested.

 But I particularly like how you can explore it by yourself.
+A sort of ‘choose your own adventure’ impact report.
 You decide which area of their work you want to focus on – providing support, campaigning, research and so on.
 This plays to the strengths of the format, and I would love to see other charities take a similar approach.

 Macmillan Cancer Support – “Cancer: Then and now”

-Macmillan Cancer Support have opted for a more traditional ‘chronological’ report of the period 1970-2016 (pdf).
-However, whereas other charities may only share what the charity has been up to, Macmillan charts how the ‘story’ around cancer has changed over this 40+ year period.
-The story features interviews with patients, nurses, and key figures from the charity’s history.
+Macmillan Cancer Support has opted for a more traditional ‘chronological’ report of the period 1970-2016 (pdf).
+However, whereas other charities may only share what the charity has been up to, Macmillan charts how the ‘story’ around cancer has changed over this period.
+This narrative features interviews with patients, nurses, and key figures from the charity’s history.
 Interwoven throughout are examples of Macmillan’s impact.
-Though it feels like this takes more of a backseat to the main thread of the changing perception of cancer.
+It almost feels like Macmillan’s story takes more of a backseat to the main thread of the changing perception of cancer.
 It’s a thoughtful approach that simultaneously shows progress but also demonstrates the need for continued support.

 Cancer Research UK – “Beating cancer: our progress” (timeline)